 David earned his bachelor’s degree in journalism from the University of Georgia.

-Program Director, Political Communication; Political Director, Maryland Republican Party
+Program Director, UF CJC Online Political Communication; Executive Director of the Maryland Republican Party

 Patrick O’Keefe is the program director for the online master’s specializing in political communications at the University of Florida.
-He serves as the political director for the Maryland Republican Party, handling all political affairs and digital communications for the state party.
+He serves as the Executive Director for the Maryland Republican Party, leading all budgeting, staffing, and communications for the state party.
 Patrick previously served as the chief of staff for Delegate Christian Miele, Maryland grassroots digital director for the Marco Rubio presidential campaign, and as the head of growth for the education-technology startup Clutch Prep.

 Patrick earned his Master of Arts in Mass Communications with a specialization in web design and online communication from the University of Florida.
 He graduated Cum Laude with his Bachelor of Arts in political science from Florida International University after serving as Student Body President and University Trustee.